Vyral/christal-johnson/_posts/2022-04-18-buying-and-selling-at-the-same-time.md

 Next, talk with your lender.
 You may be able to write a non-contingent offer.
 If you can, it will give you a huge leg up over the competition and make the buying and selling process much easier.&nbsp;

 You may also want to consider a rent-back agreement.
-When you sell your home, you can negotiate with your buyer to let you rent your property back for a set period of time.
+When you sell your home, you can negotiate with your buyer to rent your property back for a set period of time.
 This should give you time to shop for your new home from the comfort of your old one.&nbsp;

 Finally, understand that you’re buying and selling in the same market. **The same advantages you have as a seller are the disadvantages you’ll face as a buyer.** Make sure you work with an experienced agent who understands your needs and how to meet them.&nbsp;